-Appendix 6 contains a flow chart of the process from the receipt of a complaint through to appropriate resolution.
+Appendix 6 contains a flow chart of the process from the receipt of a concern through to appropriate resolution.

-Working time officers should maintain an open approach when arranging and conducting visits, advising, at the outset, that they are responding to a complaint if the complainant has given permission.
-An employer may ask if the visit is in response to a complaint, in cases where the complainant has not given permission WTOs should advise that the visit is in response to a complaint but not disclose the complainant’s details.
-Individuals who make a complaint should be made aware of this.
-These visits will require sensitive handling and WTOs may find themselves under pressure to reveal the source of the complaint.
+Visiting officers should maintain an open approach when arranging and conducting visits, advising, at the outset, that they are responding to a concern if the complainant has given permission.
+An employer may ask if the visit is in response to a concern, in cases where the complainant has not given permission WTOs should advise that the visit is in response to a concern but not disclose the complainant's details.
+Individuals who make a concern should be made aware of this.
+These visits will require sensitive handling and VOs may find themselves under pressure to reveal the source of the concern.
 They must not do so but, should conflict arise, they should withdraw from the situation.

-Following an investigation, WTOs should complete a complaint follow-up and contact report in accordance with current instructions.
-In addition, where enforcement action may be appropriate, WTOs should complete an enforcement report which should be adapted from the standard HSE investigation report.
-The report will form the basis for the decision by the Principal Inspector (PI) to refer the matter to either the appropriate D/D or FOD inspector for further action.
+Following an investigation, VOs should complete a concern follow-up and contact report in accordance with current instructions.
+In addition, where enforcement action may be appropriate, VOs should complete an enforcement report which should be adapted from the standard HSE investigation report.
+The report will form the basis for the decision by the Principal Inspector (PI) to refer the matter to the appropriate FOD inspector for further action.

-Working time officers should consult the Enforcement handbook before proposing enforcement action.
+Visiting officers should consult the Enforcement Guide before proposing enforcement action.

-The report should be submitted to the PI within 2 weeks of the final intervention by the WTO.
-The PI should refer such reports to the appropriate FOD inspector or HSE contact for ODDs within one week so that ensuing enforcement action is timely.
+The report should be submitted to the PI within 2 weeks of the final intervention by the VO.
+The PI should refer such reports to the appropriate FOD inspector within 1 week so that ensuing enforcement action is timely.

 Appendices 2 and 3 contain tables which help apply EMM principles to WTR requirements enforced by HSE and provide further guidance on the dutyholder and strategic factors that might be taken into consideration.
 This should be used as a framework in all investigations as an aid to consistency.

 The Regulations came into force on 1 October 1998.
-They implement the provisions of the Working Time Directive (93/104/EC) and some elements of the Young Workers Directive (94/33/EC) and Horizontal Amending Directive 2003/34/EC.
-The Regulations were prepared by the Department for Business, Innovation and Skills (BIS) and were made under the European Communities Act 1972 Section 2(2).
+They are made under the European Communities Act 1972 and implement the provisions of the Working Time Directive (93/104/EC) and some elements of the Young Workers Directive (94/33/EC) and Horizontal Amending Directive 2003/34/EC.
+The Department for Energy Security and Net Zero (previously known as BEIS) have policy leads for the regulations.
 They impose obligations on employers in relation to the working time of workers over the minimum school leaving age, including the provision of rest breaks, and night work restrictions.

-Employment Tribunals can hear complaints where worker entitlements are not complied with, e.g. rest period/breaks and paid annual leave are denied or an employee suffers detriment linked to the regulations.
+Employment Tribunals can hear concerns where worker entitlements are not complied with, for example rest period/breaks and paid annual leave are denied or an employee suffers detriment linked to the regulations.

 This document should be read in conjunction with the Regulations themselves and with the guidance on Gov.uk – Pay and Work Rights.